 To avoid the risks of bed sharing while enjoying the benefits of room-sharing, parents have lots of options.
 To keep your little one close by, but not in your bed, you could:

 Put a bassinet, play yard, or crib next to your bed.
 This lets you keep that desired closeness, which can be especially important if you're breastfeeding.
-The AAP says that having an infant sleep in a separate crib, bassinet, or play yard in the same room as the mother reduces the risk of SIDS.
+Having an infant sleep in a separate space in the same room as the mother reduces the risk of SIDS.

 How to Bed-Share as Safely as Possible